Skip to main content

 What it is: A change request workflow is designed to facilitate change within a project.

-How It Works: The change request workflow will outline the business process needed to execute a change.
-They specify who is executing the change, the process of putting the change in writing, getting sign-off from all parties on the change, and executing the change.
+How it works: It outlines the business process needed to execute a change, and will specify who is executing the change, the process of putting the change in writing, getting sign-off from all parties on the change, and executing the change.

 Learn about BPM vs workflows here.